stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 ### iCloud. iMessages and FaceTime

-Follow instruction in article [An iDiot's Guide To iMessage](https://www.tonymacx86.com/threads/an-idiots-guide-to-imessage.196827/).
+Follow the instruction in the article [An iDiot's Guide To iMessage](https://www.tonymacx86.com/threads/an-idiots-guide-to-imessage.196827/).

 **Useful information**